 Immunity following infection is seen and appears to be long lasting.
 Currently, the only treatment available is symptomatic.
-No vaccine is available although more than 10 candidate vaccines have advanced to phase 1 clinical trials and one has started phase 2 clinical trial.
+There are several ZIKV vaccine candidates including inactivated viruses, live attenuated, and DNA and mRNA vaccines in trial.
 However, a particular challenge is the waning incidence of ZIKV.